- log_destination (string)

-Controls whether or not the SQL statement that causes an error condition will be recorded in the server log.
+Controls which SQL statements that cause an error condition are recorded in the server log.
 The current SQL statement is included in the log entry for any message of the specified severity or higher.
 Valid values are DEBUG5, DEBUG4, DEBUG3, DEBUG2, DEBUG1, INFO, NOTICE, WARNING, ERROR, LOG, FATAL, and PANIC.
 The default is ERROR, which means statements causing errors, log messages, fatal errors, or panics will be logged.
 To effectively turn off logging of failing statements, set this parameter to PANIC.
 Only superusers can change this setting.

 - log_min_duration_statement (integer)

 Causes the duration of each completed statement to be logged if the statement ran for at least the specified number of milliseconds.
 Setting this to zero prints all statement durations.
 Minus-one (the default) disables logging statement durations.
 For example, if you set it to 250ms then all SQL statements that run 250ms or longer will be logged.
 Enabling this parameter can be helpful in tracking down unoptimized queries in your applications.
 Only superusers can change this setting.

 For clients using extended query protocol, durations of the Parse, Bind, and Execute steps are logged independently.

 Note: When using this option together with log_statement, the text of statements that are logged because of log_statement will not be repeated in the duration log message.
 If you are not using syslog, it is recommended that you log the PID or session ID using log_line_prefix so that you can link the statement message to the later duration message using the process ID or session ID.

 Table 18-1 explains the message severity levels used by PostgreSQL.
 If logging output is sent to syslog or Windows' eventlog, the severity levels are translated as shown in the table.